Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychColorimetricMatFiles.md

   T\_cones\_smj10       - Stockman-[MacLeod](MacLeod)-Johnson 10-degree cone fundamentals.
 See CVRL database.
   T\_cones\_ss2         - Stockman-Sharpe (2000) 2-degree cone fundamentals.
 Also the CIE 2006 fundamentals.
 See CVRL database.
   T\_cones\_ss10        - Stockman-Sharpe (2000) 10-degree cone fundamentals.
 Also the CIE 2006 fundamentals.
 See CVRL database.
   T\_cones\_sp          - Smith-Pokorny cone fundamentals.
+Computed using PTB's [JuddVosToSmithPokorny](JuddVosToSmithPokorny).
+Each fundamental normalized to a max of 1.
-Specified between 380 and 780 nm, but non-zero only between 400 and 700 nm.
+  T\_cones\_sp\_orig     - Original PTB version of Smith-Pokorny cone fundamentals.
+Specified between 380 and 780 nm,
+                      -   but non-zero only between 400 and 700 nm.
                       -   This is probably because these were typed in by hand long ago from a table that only had data between 400 and 700 nm
                       -   and then zero extended to match the wavelength sampling of other data files.
                       -   It might be good to update these with data over the full specified range.